Our Featured Artists

 Hanscomb Glass Studio is proud to feature original artwork and jewelry from local and internationally renowned artists in our Elora shop!

-This month we are please to introduce:
+We are please to introduce:

 Heather Wood - The Bridge Studio